rollup/rollup/bin/src/help.md

 Basic options:

--c, --config                Use this config file (if argument is used but value
+-c, --config <filename>     Use this config file (if argument is used but value
-                              is unspecified, defaults to rollup.config.js) -d, --dir                   Directory for chunks (if absent, prints to stdout) -e, --external              Comma-separate list of module IDs to exclude -f, --format <format>       Type of output (amd, cjs, esm, iife, umd) -g, --globals               Comma-separate list of `moduleID:Global` pairs -h, --help                  Show this help message
+                              is unspecified, defaults to rollup.config.js) -d, --dir <dirname>         Directory for chunks (if absent, prints to stdout) -e, --external <ids>        Comma-separate list of module IDs to exclude -f, --format <format>       Type of output (amd, cjs, esm, iife, umd) -g, --globals <pairs>       Comma-separate list of `moduleID:Global` pairs -h, --help                  Show this help message
--i, --input                 Input (alternative to <entry file>) -m, --sourcemap             Generate sourcemap (`-m inline` for inline map) -n, --name                  Name for UMD export
+-i, --input <filename>      Input (alternative to <entry file>) -m, --sourcemap             Generate sourcemap (`-m inline` for inline map) -n, --name <name>           Name for UMD export
 -o, --file <output>         Single output file (if absent, prints to stdout) -v, --version               Show version number
 -w, --watch                 Watch files in bundle and rebuild on changes